-This refers to a Hungarian-established company submitting a non-EU (13th Directive equivalent) claim in a non-EU country.
+This refers to a Hungarian-established company submitting a non-EU (13th • Passenger cars, motorcycles above 125 cc, yachts, sporting and leisure boats; Directive equivalent) claim in a non-EU country.

-The refund application for a Hungarian-established company claiming input VAT in a non-EU country must be submitted according to the requirements of the country of refund.
+The refund application for a Hungarian-established company claiming input • Purchases of goods and services related to the construction and renovation of VAT in a non-EU country must be submitted according to the requirements of the country of refund.
 The Hungarian portal may not be used.

-Another difference with the 8th Directive EU VAT refund procedure is that a "certificate of taxable status" issued by the member state of establishment usually will be required by the non-EU country of refund.
+Another difference with the 8th Directive EU VAT refund procedure is that a "certificate of taxable status" issued by the member state of establishment

+• Services of restaurants and other public catering services; usually will be required by the non-EU country of refund.
 This certificate may be requested using the IGAZOL form in Hungary.

-Hungary is the Member State of Refund
+Hungary is the Member State of Refund EU businesses (Directive 2008/09/EC)